-It’s nice to receive a little financial help in exchange for complying when the government tells you that you must do something.
+It’s nice to receive a little financial help in exchange for complying with something that the government tells you that you must do.
 The Premium Tax Credit or PTC is designed to help some earners meet the requirement of the Affordable Care Act that you must carry mandatory health insurance.
 It will pay a portion of your health insurance premiums so you don’t have to do so, if you can qualify.

 The best part is that you won’t even have to go through a laborious process of trying to figure out if you qualify.
 The government will take care of that for you when you apply for health insurance.

 You have no choice but to purchase your health care coverage through the Health Insurance Marketplace – aka the “Exchange” – administered by the Department of Health and Human Services.
 The Marketplace will automatically calculate whether you’re eligible for the Premium Tax Credit when you apply for insurance, and, if so, how much of a credit you’re likely entitled to receive.

 Some Other Qualifying Rules

 You can’t have access to an “affordable” plan through your employer or any other source.
 You can’t decline that insurance and opt in for Marketplace insurance instead so you qualify for the credit, at least unless the government agrees that the policy offered by your employer is out of your price range.
 COBRA coverage – the Consolidated Omnibus Budget Reconciliation Act – is an exception to this rule.

 The IRS says that an employer-sponsored health insurance plan is affordable for you if the annual premium is 9.61 percent or less of your income as of 2022, down from 9.83 percent in 2021 and 9.78 percent in 2020.
 But this isn’t quite as black-and-white as it seems.
 The premium is based on self-only health coverage, but we’re talking household income here.